opendocsg/opendoc-supreme-court-judgements/2019_SGHC_20/report.md

 15     The Defendants maintain that no such discussion happened.

-16     The Plaintiffs’ Statement of Claim further pleaded that further and/or pursuant to the Representations, the 1st Defendant[\[note: 16\]](#Ftn_16):
+16     The Plaintiffs’ Statement of Claim further pleaded that further and/or pursuant to the Representations, the 1st Defendant[^16]:

 (a)     Issued one (1) tax invoice dated the same day i.e. 10 March 2010 to PT MSP4GE Indonesia for the amount of USD 500,000 (the “Tax Invoice”).
 The Tax Invoice stated that it was for “Payment of MSP Products.
 DO will be issued upon confirmation of goods at later date”.
 The Tax Invoice indicated the terms of the payment as “TT (Prepayment)”; and

-(b)     Issued one (1) Proforma invoice dated 10 March 2010 (the “Proforma Invoice”) to the 1st Plaintiff with a detailed list of MSP Products to be acquired by the 1st Plaintiff for the total aggregate value of USD 494,050.68 for the initial order.[\[note: 17\]](#Ftn_17)
+(b)     Issued one (1) Proforma invoice dated 10 March 2010 (the “Proforma Invoice”) to the 1st Plaintiff with a detailed list of MSP Products to be acquired by the 1st Plaintiff for the total aggregate value of USD 494,050.68 for the initial order.[^17]

-17     The Plaintiffs aver that in reliance on the Representations of the 1st Defendant and/or Avram as pleaded[\[note: 18\]](#Ftn_18), Tony Lie injected funds into the 1st Plaintiff, and through the 1st Plaintiff, paid USD 1 million to the 1st Defendant for the specific purpose of obtaining the Exclusive Distributorship Right and/or to acquire the MSP Products.[\[note: 19\]](#Ftn_19)
+17     The Plaintiffs aver that in reliance on the Representations of the 1st Defendant and/or Avram as pleaded[^18], Tony Lie injected funds into the 1st Plaintiff, and through the 1st Plaintiff, paid USD 1 million to the 1st Defendant for the specific purpose of obtaining the Exclusive Distributorship Right and/or to acquire the MSP Products.[^19]

 18     The Proforma Invoice was subsequently amended to vary the composition of the MSP Products comprising the initial order.
-As a result, a revised invoice dated 8 April 2010 (“8 April 2010 Invoice”) was issued for the revised initial order in the amount of USD 520,766.40.[\[note: 20\]](#Ftn_20)
+As a result, a revised invoice dated 8 April 2010 (“8 April 2010 Invoice”) was issued for the revised initial order in the amount of USD 520,766.40.[^20]

 19     The Plaintiffs aver that after deducting the amount of USD 520,766.40 from the USD 1 million that was paid, the balance of USD 479,233.60 (the “Balance Sum”) was held by the 1st Defendant on trust for the Plaintiffs.
-This was on the basis of the understanding upon which the USD 1 million was paid as mentioned above.[\[note: 21\]](#Ftn_21)
+This was on the basis of the understanding upon which the USD 1 million was paid as mentioned above.[^21]

-20     It is the Plaintiffs’ case that after the revised initial order, no subsequent order was placed owing to the lack of marketability of the MSP Products.[\[note: 22\]](#Ftn_22) Whether or not there was a second order of the MSP Products is the subject of dispute between the parties.
+20     It is the Plaintiffs’ case that after the revised initial order, no subsequent order was placed owing to the lack of marketability of the MSP Products.[^22] Whether or not there was a second order of the MSP Products is the subject of dispute between the parties.

 ### Events leading to the present suit

 21     After delivery of the MSP Products as reflected in the 8th April 2010 Invoice, the 1st Plaintiff through Andrew Tani marketed the MSP Products in Indonesia.
 However, by September 2010, none of the potential customers whom Andrew Tani approached entered into any long term contract for the supply of the MSP Products.
-As a result, Tony Lie started to lose confidence in the entire venture.[\[note: 23\]](#Ftn_23)
+As a result, Tony Lie started to lose confidence in the entire venture.[^23]

-22     On or around 30 March 2011, Tony Lie decided to withdraw his investment in the 1st Plaintiff and asked for his USD 1 million to be refunded.[\[note: 24\]](#Ftn_24)
+22     On or around 30 March 2011, Tony Lie decided to withdraw his investment in the 1st Plaintiff and asked for his USD 1 million to be refunded.[^24]

 23     After Andrew Tani successfully recruited another investor to replace Tony Lie, the latter was refunded the amount stated in the 8th April 2010 Invoice (USD 520,766.40).
-As for the Balance Sum, Andrew Tani proposed that the 1st Plaintiff place a second order for the MSP Products and thereafter repay the Balance Sum to Tony Lie after the MSP Products so ordered were sold.[\[note: 25\]](#Ftn_25)
+As for the Balance Sum, Andrew Tani proposed that the 1st Plaintiff place a second order for the MSP Products and thereafter repay the Balance Sum to Tony Lie after the MSP Products so ordered were sold.[^25]

 24     However, according to the Plaintiffs, no such order was ever placed.
-Tony Lie also instructed the 1st Plaintiff to demand from the 1st Defendant the return of the Balance Sum.[\[note: 26\]](#Ftn_26)
+Tony Lie also instructed the 1st Plaintiff to demand from the 1st Defendant the return of the Balance Sum.[^26]

 25     By way of a letter dated 23 August 2013, the Plaintiffs demanded the repayment of USD 505,949.02 from the 1st Defendant.
-This was mistakenly thought to be the balance of the USD 1 million after deducting the amount stated on the Proforma Invoice but was understated by 30 cents.[\[note: 27\]](#Ftn_27) In any case, it was incorrect since the Proforma Invoice was superseded by a revised invoice referred to at \[18\] above as the “8 April 2010 Invoice”.
+This was mistakenly thought to be the balance of the USD 1 million after deducting the amount stated on the Proforma Invoice but was understated by 30 cents.[^27] In any case, it was incorrect since the Proforma Invoice was superseded by a revised invoice referred to at \[18\] above as the “8 April 2010 Invoice”.

-26     A further letter of demand for the same amount dated 15 October 2014 was addressed to all three Defendants.[\[note: 28\]](#Ftn_28)
+26     A further letter of demand for the same amount dated 15 October 2014 was addressed to all three Defendants.[^28]

 27     The Plaintiffs thereafter commenced the present suit against the Defendants, claiming breach of trust by the 1st Defendant for its refusal and/or neglect to repay the Balance Sum, and dishonest assistance in the breach by Avram and Patricia Yong.
 In the alternative, the 1st Plaintiff claims against the 1st and 2nd Defendants for fraudulent misrepresentation.
 Further, and in the alternative, the Plaintiffs claim against the 1st Defendant for unjust enrichment in the amount of the Balance Sum.